NiceAdvice/.github/profile/README.md

 ## General info:

+0. All files and folders use only lowercase naming.
+If name consists from 2 words - devide them with "-".
 1. Use only **PNPM** package manager for this project to avoid potential problems!
 2. Use a linter while coding!
 3. Deployments: [Landing](https://niceadvice.pl/), [app](app.niceadvice.pl), AdminApp - ask @madashindeinai